usethesource/rascal/src/org/rascalmpl/courses/Recipes/Basic/Hello/Hello.md

 include::{LibDir}demo/basic/Hello.rsc[tags=module]
 ```

-This module should be placed in <project dir>/src/demo/basic/Hello.rsc.
+This module should be placed in `<project dir>/src/demo/basic/Hello.rsc`.

 Using this Hello module is now simple: